 The current members of the BAC are Peter Housden (Chairman), Rebecca Dee-Bradbury, Daniel Mangelsdorf and Peter Richards, all of whom are independent Non-executive Directors of GrainCorp.
-Each member has the technical expertise to enable the BAC to discharge effectively its responsibilities.
-Details of the BAC members' qualifications, experience and attendance are set out on pages 8 to 9 of the 2016 Annual Report.
+Collectively the Committee members have the technical expertise to enable the BAC to effectively discharge its responsibilities.
+Details of the BAC members' qualifications, experience and attendance are set out on pages 14 to 16 and 22 of the 2019 Annual Report.

-The CEO, Group CFO and Company Secretary, as well as representatives from GrainCorp's external and internal audit teams, attend all meetings of the BAC by invitation.
-The BAC regularly meets with the external auditors and advisors without the presence of Executives or other management.
+The CEO, Group CFO, Group General Counsel and Company Secretary, as well as representatives from GrainCorp's external and internal audit teams, attend all meetings of the BAC by invitation.
+The BAC regularly meets with the external auditors and advisors without the presence of the Executive Team or management.